xcyi2017/forayu/README.md

 forayu
 ======

-hack-prototype for a microgrid simulation
+prototype for a microgrid simulation